sini/nixkraken/docs/src/getting-started/install/packages.md

 }
 ```

 Internally, this package is used to cache GitKraken packages.
-See the [caching guide](../../guides/caching.md) for further details.
+See the [caching guide][doc-caching] for further details.

 ## `gitkraken-themes` packages collection

 ![Tests](https://img.shields.io/badge/Tests-TODO-orange)

-This is a collection of packages bundling various GitKraken themes which can be used with the relevant module options:
+This is a collection of packages bundling various [GitKraken][gitkraken] themes which can be used with the relevant module options:

 ```nix
 {